Call for Submissions

 How much time do I have for my presentation?

 Symposia are 80 minutes, inclusive of discussion among presenters and the audience.
-Posters are scheduled within one hour poster sessions.
+Posters are scheduled within 50-minute poster sessions.
 Poster presenters may set up their poster before the session begins during the posted setup times.
 If your poster proposal is accepted, the scheduling notice you receive will include the time for both the poster session and setup.

 Where can I find more information about the Call for Submissions?